The Gravity Group: Roller coaster projects

-Five Gravity Group coasters opened in 2015, most notably The Cú Chulainn Coaster at Emerald Park in Ireland, and Switchback at ZDT's Amusement Park in Seguin, Texas, the latter of which is the only wooden shuttle coaster in existence.
+Five The Gravity Group coasters opened in 2015, most notably The Cú Chulainn Coaster at Emerald Park in Ireland, and Switchback at ZDT's Amusement Park in Seguin, Texas, the latter of which is the only wooden shuttle coaster in existence.
 Three coasters named Jungle Trailblazer opened in 2015 as well at various Fantawild parks in China, two of which contain inversions, a rarity on wooden coasters.
-In 2016, three Gravity Group coasters opened, including two more under the name Jungle Trailblazer (one of which has an inversion) at Chinese Fantawild parks, and one called Timber at Walibi Rhône-Alpes in France.
+In 2016, three The Gravity Group coasters opened, including two more under the name Jungle Trailblazer (one of which has an inversion) at Chinese Fantawild parks, and one called Timber at Walibi Rhône-Alpes in France.
 In 2017, The Gravity Group designed another coaster named Jungle Trailblazer in China, and Mine Blower at Fun Spot America – Kissimmee in Florida, the latter of which has a unique inversion.

 In 2018, The Gravity Group worked with Sesame Place Philadelphia to install Oscar's Wacky Taxi.
 Also in 2018, their most recent Jungle Trailblazer opened in China, as well as a coaster called Wood Express at Parc Saint Paul in France.
 In 2019, the company designed Kentucky Flyer, which opened at Kentucky Kingdom as a celebration of the park's 30th anniversary.
 They also designed Wooden Dragons Roller Coaster, which opened in 2021 at Sunac Jinan in China.
 In 2022, The Gravity Group designed Leviathan, which opened at Sea World Gold Coast Australia as Australia's first new wooden coaster in 35 years.
 The company's most recent roller coaster, The Bobcat, opened at Six Flags Great Escape and Hurricane Harbor in 2024.
+In 2025, Switchback closed alongside its park.
+Also in 2025, it was announced that a new coaster from The Gravity Group, later revealed to be named Durango, would be opening in 2027 at MagicLand in Italy.
+In 2026, ZDT's Amusement Park posted online that Switchback had been purchased by another park, and would be relocated elsewhere.
+The park was not made public at the time of the announcement.